bomonike/bomonike.github.io/plc.md

 https://www.udemy.com/course/mastering-opc-ole-for-process-control/

 <a name="OEE"></a>

 ## OEE Loss Calculations

 OEE (Overall Equipment Effectiveness) is commonly used as a manufacturing best practice key performance indicator (KPI) versus the <strong>full potential</strong> of how well a manufacturing operation is utilizing its facilities, time, and material.

-The term OEE was coined by Seiichi Nakajima (in Japan) based on the Harrington Emerson way of thinking regarding labor efficiency.
+HISTORY: The term OEE was coined by Seiichi Nakajima (in Japan) based on the Harrington Emerson way of thinking regarding labor efficiency.

 "Fully Productive Time" is another way of saying an OEE of 100% when only good parts are produced (100% quality), at the maximum speed (100% performance), and without interruption (100% availability).